bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 -   /en/converting-a-node-list-to-an-array/

 The `querySelectorAll` method returns an array-like object called a node list.
-These data structures are referred to as “Array-like”, because they appear as an array, but can not be used with array methods like `map` and `forEach`.
+These data structures are referred to as "Array-like”, because they appear as an array, but can not be used with array methods like `map` and `forEach`.
 Here’s a quick, safe, and reusable way to convert a node list into an array of DOM elements:

     const nodelist = document.querySelectorAll('div');
     const nodelistToArray = Array.apply(null, nodelist);